LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

 familiarity, I wonder how well this discussion serves as a primer.

   TODO: this is a minor part of the paper (not a result), there is a large gap between the model and what's needed to scale to a full lang -- it's not clear from the simple model how to design check insertion and blame tracking for new features.
 This required research, will be published elsewhere

+chrdimo:

+We disagree that implementing Transient Typed Racket is mere engineering.
+Typed Racket comes with a way more sophisticated type system than Reticulated and there are a lot of points around type checks and blame that neither Reticulated nor the Transient model provide answers for.
+We are happy to share with the chair a recent dissertation chapter that describes all the ideas and work that went into Transient Typed Racket.

+We believe that adding a formal model to the paper would distract from the main contribution of the paper as there are already multiple publications on the semantics of Transient, Natural and Erasure and at least one that compares them formally [Greenman et al. OOPSLA 2019].
+That said, we agree that we should improve the presentation in section 3 to introduce more context.

 *Custom Mutators (Section 4)*